 Your brain is a flesh and blood organ and needs the proper fuel to function well.
-Building a better memory, preventing memory loss, and impacting what are the causes of Alzheimer’s disease all depend on your lifestyle.
+Building a better memory, preventing Alzheimer's and memory loss, and impacting the causes of Alzheimer’s disease all depend on your lifestyle.
 Your diet is critical to your brain’s health.
-And with the proper diet, you can actually influence the health of your genes.
+And with the proper Alzheimer's diet, you can actually influence the health of your genes.
 That’s right—prevention is within your reach and it starts with the foods you put in your body!

 Discover the Alzheimer’s Prevention Diet

 One of the best ways you can feed your brain for better memory is by avoiding a diet high in trans-fat and saturated fat.
 These fats, such as those from animal products (especially red meats), can cause inflammation as well as produce free radicals.
 As you probably know, free radicals are a normal by-product of your metabolism, but in high quantities, they can damage and even kill your valuable brain cells.

 Eating foods that are high in antioxidants like vitamins C and E is a wonderful natural way to eliminate free radicals from your body.
 In a similar way, scientists believe that a vast intake of fruits and vegetables, eating fish rich in omega-3 oils and vegetarian protein substitutes (such as soy) are protective against memory loss.

 In addition to your renewed Alzheimer's diet, read on to find out more about the best vitamins and nutrients to aid your memory and avoid Alzheimer’s disease early symptoms.